 The Weatherford Microflux® managed pressure drilling system enables real-time detection and control of minute downhole influxes and losses in gallons rather than barrels.
 Scalable to address a range of pressure-related challenges in nearly any operational environment, the system can minimize the risk of catastrophic well-control incidents, enhance drilling efficiency, and reduce costs.

-Unlike conventional drilling where the fluid return is open to the atmosphere, the Microflux control system uses a rotating control device to keep the well closed, and subsequently the fluid flows through an automated drilling choke manifold.
+Unlike conventional drilling in which the fluid return is open to the atmosphere, the Microflux control system uses a rotating control device (RCD) to keep the well closed, and the fluid flows through an automated drilling choke manifold.

-The unique feature of the technology is its capability to measure return flow using a flowmeter installed in line with the chokes, and to detect either a fluid gain or fluid loss very early, enabling gain/loss volumes to be minimized.
+The system enables you to measure return flow using a flowmeter installed in line with the chokes and to detect either a fluid gain or loss very early, which minimizes gaining or losing volumes.